0NETRUNNER/Quin-abby/README.md

   * Two of the Gallery photos are photoshopped and edited with a blood moon and a normal moon.

 * Contact Page
-  * On the Conact page you can see the Opening Times of the Abbey.
+  * On the Contact page you can see the Opening Times of the Abbey.
   * You can see the phone number and email address for the Abbey.
   * The location is on the right side of the page beside the Form.
   * You can sign up for a tour guide of the Abbey.